TotalMiner/SynText/README.md

 # SynText TM ScriptEditor

-This is a fork of SynText dsignated for editing TM Scripts
+This is a fork of SynText designated for editing TM Scripts